 Route and Checkpoints

 7. Cue sheets are the sole source of navigation.
-How cue sheets will be distributed will be announced at a later date.
+Cue sheets will be handed out between 3 and 3:45am on race morning.
+Please read the rider emails for specifics.
 There will be no route markings, and the route is 100% open to traffic.
 Street signs are often missing or illegible.
 Every effort will be made to ensure the cue sheets match the street signs that are there, and if followed, will ensure that you remain on route.